• Home

 The discussion will be tough, no doubt.
 Always remember the result of it all.

-Other ways are to get involved in a second job or taking up some gigs in your otherwise ‘free’ time.
+Other ways are to get involved in a second job or take up some gigs in your otherwise ‘free’ time.

-Extra income from a side hustle can add wiggle room in your budget.
+Extra income from a side hustle can add wiggle room to your budget.

 I think you should defnitely do the calculations without adding the spouse income.
 Because that technically would make you half a millionaire in that time.
 Also you have to think of us single people and married ones who may retire without a spouse because of divorce, etc.